UniversalDependencies/docs/_wo/template-index.md

 * Nominal subjects are in initial position.
 * Nominal subject (nsubj) is a noun phrase without preposition.
-* A infinite subordinate clause may serve as the subject and is labeled csubj.
+* A (nonfinite) subordinate clause may serve as the subject and is labeled csubj.

 ### Objects